Duke Blue Devils men's soccer

-The Duke Blue Devils men's soccer team represents Duke University in the ACC and in all other men's NCAA Division I Soccer competitions.
+The Duke Blue Devils men's soccer team is the men's soccer program that represents Duke University.
+The Blue Devils compete in NCAA Division I as a member of the Atlantic Coast Conference (ACC).
 They won their first and only NCAA tournament in 1986, co-captained by their current head coach, John Kerr Jr. and Mike Linenberger.
 Facilities included both turf and grass fields, a newly constructed weight room and training room (as of fall 2016), and a student-athlete academic advising facility.
 John Kerr Jr. is assisted by Michael Brady and Chris Rich.